Why Autism Diagnoses Have Increased

 • These disturbances are not better explained by intellectual disability (intellectual developmental disorder) or global developmental delay.

-The currently accepted rate of autism, 1 in 68, comes from the Autism and Developmental Disabilities Monitoring Network, established by the CDC in 2000.
-Children are identified by reviewing health and school records of 8 year olds in selected counties.
-So possibly some children get missed, and some assigned incorrectly.
+The currently accepted rate of autism, 1 in 36, comes from the Autism and Developmental Disabilities Monitoring Network , established by the CDC in 2000.
+Children are identified by reviewing health and school records of 8-year-olds in selected counties.
+So possibly some children get missed, and some are assigned incorrectly.

-Since 2006, the American Academy of Pediatrics recommends routine screening of all children for autism at 18 and 24 months old.
+Since 2006, the American Academy of Pediatrics has recommended routine screening of all children for autism at 18 and 24 months old.
 Many physicians, psychologists, and therapists believe early intervention improves these children’s chances to do well intellectually and socially.

 If we could go back and review records of children 10, 20, or 30 years ago, and apply current diagnostic criteria, would we find less autism than we do today?
 Perhaps.
 But such records would likely reflect the understanding of autism at the time, so might still fail to recognize autism, even when present by today’s standards.